The covering radius and a discrete surface area for non-hollow simplices: Preliminaries

-\begin{remark} The inequality in \Cref{lemma:lattice_monotone} may not be strict, even for simplices.
+\begin{remark}\ \begin{enumerate}[i)] \item An example where equality holds in \Cref{lemma:lattice_monotone} is the following: Let $K= [-1,1]^d$ and let $\Lambda$ be an arbitrary refinement of $\Z^d$ contained in $\R^{d-1} \times \Z$.
+Then, $\mu(K,\Z^d) = \mu(K,\Lambda)=1/2$. \item The inequality in \Cref{lemma:lattice_monotone} may not be strict, even for simplices.
 An example is the simplex $(I\oplus I')' \oplus I$ of \Cref{lemma:minimum_3d} below.
 It has the same covering radius as $S(\one_4)$ (equal to $3/2$), yet it is isomorphic to $S(\one_4)$ when regarded with respect to the sublattice of index two generated by its vertices and its interior lattice point.
-This can easily be derived from its depiction in the bottom-center of \Cref{fig:sums_of_I}, or from its coordinates in \Cref{tbl:minimal_tetrahedra} (in these coordinates the sublattice is $\{(x,y,z)\in \Z^3: x\in 2\Z\}$). \end{remark}
+This can easily be derived from its depiction in the bottom-center of \Cref{fig:sums_of_I}, or from its coordinates in \Cref{tbl:minimal_tetrahedra} (in these coordinates the sublattice is $\{(x,y,z)\in \Z^3: x\in 2\Z\}$). \end{enumerate} \end{remark}